Refresh a Ruby on Rails seat selection web app

 Roadmap for a phased rollout of a new app with higher accessibility standards; improved experience on mobile

-The Pittsburgh Cultural Trust (PCT) is a nonprofit arts organization which was formed in 1984 to promote economic and cultural development in Pittsburgh, PA.
 The team at PCT manages the 14-block arts and entertainment/residential neighborhood called the Cultural District.
 This large area of Downtown Pittsburgh includes the theater district with nine separate venues.